-59 Circulation of Children's Materials The total annual circulation of all children's materials in all formats to all users.
-It includes renewals.
-60 Children's Program Attendance The count of the audience at all programs for which the primary audience is children.
-Includes adults who attend pro- grams intended primarily for children.
-Note: Output Measures for Public Library Service to Children; A Manual of Standardized Procedures (ALA, 1992) defines children as persons age 14 and under.
-ELECTRONIC TECHNOLOGY 61 Number of Internet Terminals Used by General Public Report the number of Internet terminals (personal computers (PCs), dumb terminals, and laptops), whether purchased, leased or donated, used by the general public in the library.
-62 Number of Users of Electronic Resources Per Year Report the annual number of users of electronic resources in the library.
-Electronic resources include, but are not limited to, Internet (WWW, email, Telnet, other), online indexes, CD- ROM reference materials, software, and the online catalog.
+- 68 Number of Internet Terminals Used by General Public (PCs), dumb terminals, and laptops), whether purchased, leased or donated, used by the general public in the library. - 69 Number of Users of Electronic Resources Per Year

+Report the annual number of users of electronic resources in the library.
+Electronic resources include, but are not limited to, Internet (WWW, email, Telnet, other), online indexes, CD-ROM reference materials, software, and the online catalog.
 Do not include staff use of these resources.
 Note: The number of users may be counted manually, using registration logs.
 Count each user that uses electronic resources, regardless of the amount of time spent on the computer.
 A user who uses the library's electronic resources three times a year would count as three customers.
 Software such as "Historian" can also be used to track the number of users at each public terminal.
 If the data element is collected as a weekly figure, multiply that figure by 52 to annualize it.